maparr/is-elvis/README.md

 # is-elvis
-Checks whether a string has elvis operator
+Checks whether a string has optional chaining ( elvis operator )